 Begin the Student Finance application sooner rather than later, to ensure your son or daughter receives the correct amount of money to support their studies in time for the start of the academic year.

-If your son or daughter has been made an offer from Salford, you will be invited to attend an Applicant Visit Day to learn more about the course they have applied for.
-Applicant Visit Days differ to Open Days in that they are tailored to each applicant, to allow prospective students to experience a taster of what life will be like studying at our University.
+If your son or daughter has been made an offer from Salford, you will be invited to attend an Offer Holder Day to learn more about the course they have applied for.
+Offer Holder Days differ to Open Days in that they are tailored to each applicant, to allow prospective students to experience a taster of what life will be like studying at our University.
 The day may include subject -specific taster sessions, campus tours and the chance to visit our accommodation, as well as ask any questions you may have.

-If your son or daughter has received and accepted an offer from the University of Salford, we start taking applications for accommodation from February.
-If you attend an Open Day or Applicant Visit Day, there will be an opportunity to take a look around the accommodation we have to offer.
+If your son or daughter has received and accepted an offer from the University of Salford, we start taking applications for accommodation from March.
+If you attend an Open Day or Offer Holder Day, there will be an opportunity to take a look around the accommodation we have to offer.
 We'll email all applicants when our student accommodation opens for bookings.

 End of May